-Whether that’s true or not, the name helps differentiate the RDL from the stiff leg deadlift, which is a slightly different exercise.
+Whether that’s true or not, the name stuck and helps differentiate the RDL from the stiff leg deadlift, which is a slightly different exercise.

-In this article, we reveal why and how to do RDLs, as well as the best alternatives to this powerful posterior chain exercise.
+In this article, I reveal why and how to do RDLs, as well as the best alternatives to this powerful posterior chain exercise.

 RDLs – Muscles Worked

 RDLs are a compound exercise.
 That means it involves multiple joints and muscles working together.
 RDLs work so many muscle groups that they’re virtually a full-body exercise.
 That said, the main muscles trained during RDLs are: